 That research, however, deals with a complicating factor: different viewpoints amongst researchers on the exact meaning of cluttering.
 Because there is no clear and internationally accepted working definition, it is difficult to compare diagnostic material and their results.
 Part of the disagreement has to do with the so-called “language component” in cluttering.
-Some researchers feel this should be included in the cluttering definition, others don’t.
-It then boils down to what we exactly mean by ‘language’: are we defining that as (the executional function of) language planning or the more executive function of language organization?
-At least all researchers agree that problems in language planning or language organization regularly occur in people who clutter.
+Some researchers feel that “language” must be included in the cluttering definition, some don’t.
+It then boils down to what we exactly mean by “language”: the executional function of language planning or the more executive function of language organization.
+At least all researchers do agree that problems in language planning or language organization regularly occur in people who clutter.
 See what experts in the cluttering community have to say about this.